anmolaggarwal98/Scaling-and-Squaring-Method-Dissertation/README.md

 Please feel free to download the code and run it on your local machine so you can tweak different parameters.

-We hope yo enjoy it.
+We hope you enjoy it.

-Candidate 1040706